 Blaster Master Zero features a two-player mode, as the second player acts as an on-screen reticule.
 While weak, the second player can help whittle down the health of bosses, easily take care of annoying foes and even drop health items at any time.
 At launch, Blaster Master Zero didn’t support the Pro Controller, but it didn't take too long for Inti Creates to patch the game.
 Hopefully the trend of digital games on the Nintendo eShop not having support for the Pro Controller when launched will quickly end.
 Blaster Master Zero is also one of the few launch games that incorporated HD Rumble into the game, altering the amount of feedback you’ll feel based on the gameplay.

 Blaster Master Zero is certainly one of the better games to purchase on the Nintendo Switch.
 If you are like me and never finished the original game, Zero is a much easier, and refined experience.
-You can easily spend eight to ten hours to play through the entire campaign, but there doesn’t appear to be any New Game + or additional difficulty settings once completed.Note: The Blaster Master Zero review is based on a digital Switch copy of the game, provided by the publisher.
+You can easily spend eight to ten hours to play through the entire campaign, but there doesn’t appear to be any New Game + or additional difficulty settings once completed.Note: Blaster Master Zero was reviewed on Switch.
+A digital copy of the game provided by the publisher.